dfrappart/training-terraform-intro-labs/labs/01_SetupEnvironment.md

 ### Before you start

-- Ensure Terraform (version >= 1.0.0) is installed and available from system's PATH.
+- Ensure Terraform (version >= 1.0.0) is installed and available from system PATH.
 - Ensure Azure CLI is installed.
 - Check your access to the Azure Subscription and Resource Group provided for this training.